jvivs/swagger-stuff-for-free/slides/draft.md

 ## `swagger-client`

-The best client we've found, but needs some love.
+The best client in Javascript we've found, but needs some love.

 Primarily targeted for exploration of APIs in the browser.